-Coconut sugar has a GI of 35, which is naturally lower in comparison to cane sugar (GI 58-65) and high fructose corn syrup (GI 87-100).
+Coconut sugar is claimed to have a GI of 35, which is naturally lower in comparison to cane sugar (GI 58-65) and high fructose corn syrup (GI 87-100).

 In addition, coconut sugar contains the low glycemic carbohydrate called inositol, which adds to its sweet taste.
 Inositol is necessary for normal nerve function and is especially beneficial to diabetics as it helps to relieve diabetic neuropathy.

-Sugar cane is additionally higher in fructose content than coconut palm.
-In general it is best to keep fructose consumption to a minimum, cane sugar is about 50% fructose compared to the 3-9% fructose in palm sugar.
+Refined white sugar is additionally higher in fructose content than coconut palm.
+In general, it is best to keep fructose consumption to a minimum, cane sugar is about 50% fructose compared to the 3-9% fructose in palm sugar.

 The rich volcanic soils that coconut palm trees grow in are full of nutrients and are the primary source of food for these tall resilient trees.
-The sap and nectar, from which the sugar is created, is therefore considerably high in amino acids, minerals, vitamins and trace elements.
-This is especially true for the low temperature heated crystals.
+The sap and nectar from which the sugar is created, is therefore considerably high in amino acids, minerals, vitamins and trace elements.

-High quality coconut sugars are known to contain good amounts of magnesium, iron, zinc and potassium and are a natural source of vitamins B1, B2, B3, B6, C and amino acids (especially glutamine).
+High quality coconut sugars are known to contain trace amounts of iron, potassium, zinc and calcium and are a source of some B vitamins, vitamin C and amino acids (especially glutamine).

 As we mentioned, the sugar crystals are also rich in inositol (vitamin B8), which is known to be helpful for inflammation, high cholesterol, diabetes as well as depression.